 Finally, we will recommend 11 of the best large dog breeds for families and list some of the important things you’ll need to do before bringing your new pet home.

 There are no ironclad rules regarding the labels we apply to dogs.
 Different people apply different definitions to terms like “large breed” or “small breed.”

 But, here at Canine Weekly, we consider dogs between 50 and 90 pounds to be “large,” while we typically use the term “giant” when referring to dogs that are over 90 pounds.

 We don’t write about smaller breeds very often (we’re big fans of big breeds around here), but when necessary, we consider dogs between 25 and 50 pounds to be “medium,” and anything smaller than that is “small.”

-Most of the best large dog breeds for families exhibit several of the traits detailed below – a couple of breeds even satisfy every characteristic on the list.
+Most of the best large family dogs exhibit several of the traits detailed below – a couple of breeds even satisfy every characteristic on the list.
 But be sure to keep your family’s characteristics in mind, as some of these criteria will surely be more important to you than others.

 Friendliness seems like an obvious trait you’d want in any dog, but it is especially important for families that want to add a large breed to their home.
 You want a dog that gets along well with everyone you meet at the park, the other dogs you encounter during walks, and with friends and family that come over to visit.